Pelvic Health Solutions

-Neuromuscular and musculoskeletal pelvic floor control have a direct and profound influence over erection and ejaculation function, and are key in correcting male sexual dysfunction.
+Neuromuscular and musculoskeletal pelvic floor mastery have a direct and profound influence over erection and ejaculation function, and are key in correcting male sexual dysfunction.
+They can be underfunctioning, or, in some cases, overfunctioning.

 Erectile dysfunction (ED) is defined as the inability to develop and maintain an erection for satisfying sexual intercourse or activity.
 It affects more than 20% of men under age 40, and more than 66% of men over age 70.
 (Feldman et al., 1994, Heruti et al., 2004)